-Despite my love of books, it never occurred to me to write one until my late twenties, when a coworker encouraged me to join the South Carolina Writers Association (SCWA).
-From the first meeting I attended, SCWA members cheered me on as I learned the craft of creative writing.
+Some authors emerged from the womb knowing they wanted to be writers.
+Not me.
+While I loved reading books since childhood, it never occurred to me to write one until my late twenties when a coworker encouraged me to join the South Carolina Writers Association (SCWA).
+From the first meeting I attended, SCWA members cheered me on as I began to learn the craft of creative writing.

 When I completed Flowers for the Living around 2008, I had no idea that by the time I found a publisher for it eight years later, the novel would read like the latest national stories about controversial shootings of unarmed African-Americans by white police officers.
 The parallels between the book and the violence following Michael Brown’s tragic death in Ferguson, MO, were so striking that many readers assumed I fictionalized the events in Ferguson when I hadn’t a clue they would ever happen.

 Flowers for the Living wasn’t published when I wanted it to, but when it was needed; when we needed books to foster open, honest discussions about race, mental health, and what can unite us instead of divide us.

 By the time of the novel’s release in 2016, my long career as a clinical social worker led me to a job at South Carolina Department of Corrections’ psychiatric facility where male inmates who were too mentally ill to be treated at any of SCDC’s other prisons were sent.
 My nine months there were among the worst in my life.
 I faced constant harassment from other staff to turn a blind eye to the abuse they inflicted on the men sent to the facility for treatment.